 1998 1997 1996

-(IN MILLIONS)
+(II) N MILLIONS)

-Export sales: To unaffiliated customers To affiliated customers \$176.8 63.5 \$215.2 91.8
+Export sales: To unaffiliated customers #101 0 ф176 O #24E 2

+To affiliated customers + \$176.8 63.5 \$215.2 91.8

 Total \$258.9 \$240.3 \$307.0

 RESEARCH AND DEVELOPMENT

 The company is actively engaged in research and development programs designed to improve existing products and manufacturing methods and to develop new products.
 These engineering efforts encompass all of the company's products with divisional engineering teams coordinating their resources.
 Particular emphasis has been placed on the development of new products that are compatible with, and build upon, the manufacturing and marketing capabilities of the company.